OpenStickCommunity/GP2040-CE/docs/development.md

 5. Key: `GP2040_BOARDCONFIG`
 6. Value: `SparkFunProMicro` (or your working folder name).

-#### Getting Started with Visual Studio Code
-1. Open "Pico-Visual Studio Code" via Windows search.
-This is a shortcut with pre-configured environment variables.
-If you encounter any issues, refer to "Configuring Environment Variables."
-2. Navigate to the Extensions window by pressing `Ctrl+Shift+X`.
-3. Install CMake Tools by Microsoft.
-4. Open the GP2040-CE folder you downloaded earlier via "File > Open Folder."

-#### Building the Project
-1. When prompted, choose `GCC 10.3.1 ARM NONE EABI` for "Select a kit for GP2040-CE."
+When prompted, choose `GCC 10.3.1 ARM NONE EABI` for "Select a kit for GP2040-CE."

+From inside VSCode:

-2. Click the CMake icon on the left sidebar of VSCode.
+1. Click the CMake icon on the left sidebar of VSCode.
-3. You'll see three icons at the top-right corner of the CMake project outline.
-4. Click the "Configure All Projects" icon (looks like a page with an arrow).
+2. You'll see three icons at the top-right corner of the CMake project outline.
+Click the "Configure All Projects" icon (looks like a page with an arrow).

-#### Final Steps
-1. Wait for the configuration process to complete.
-If progress isn't visible, open a new terminal in VSCode and go to the "Output" tab.
+3. Wait for the configuration process to complete.
+If progress isn't visible, open a new terminal in VSCode by clicking on the "Termina" tab (at the top) then "new terminal".
+A new terminal window will open at the bottom, navigate the "Output" tab.
-2. Click "Build All Projects" in the CMake project outline.
+4. Click "Build All Projects" in the CMake project outline.
-3. The files should be in a new folder named "build" inside the GP2040-CE folder
+5. The files should be in a new folder named "build" inside the GP2040-CE folder
+### Linux

+Start in the GP2040-CE folder

+1. Ensure you have the `PICO_SDK_PATH` environment variable set to the path to your pico-sdk folder.
+1. (optional) Set the `GP2040_BOARDCONFIG` environment variable to the folder name for your board configuration.
+    - Default value is `Pico`
+1. Create a build directory, configure the build, and execute the build.

+    ```bash
+    mkdir build
+    cd build
+    cmake ..
+    make
+    ```

+1. Your UF2 file should be in the build directory.

 ## Configuration